 Your computer must be able to connect to the Internet during the exam, with either a wired Ethernet connection or a wireless network connection.
-For optimal performance we strongly recommend you use a wired Ethernet connection.
-EBB will upload the final version of the exam to a law school server and you will not need to furnish a diskette or other media.
+For optimal performance we recommend you use a wired Ethernet connection.
+EBB uploads the final version of the exam to a law school server; you do not need to use a flash drive or other media.

 The download of EBB provided on this page is for use only by students in Duke Law courses, and will not work for EBB purposes at other institutions or at Duke's Sanford School.

 2. Downloading and Installing EBB:

 If you have an earlier Windows version installed on your computer, please remove it using Programs and Features (or Add/Remove Programs) on the control panel (Macintosh users can just drag the old version to the trash).
 You should download and install the new version at least a day before your exam.
 You will need at the very least one hour before you enter the exam room to be relatively confident that your software installs correctly.
 Note that the help desk WILL NOT BE ABLE to help you install EBB on the morning of your exam because of limited staff and time.

 If you downloaded a copy of EBB recently, start your copy of EBB to see the installed version you have.
 Current versions are: